HPD ARX-04b: Racing history

 The car was designed to meet the new set of LMP2 regulations, starting in 2014.
 Two cars were delivered to its sole customer, Extreme Speed Motorsports, in December 2014, where it soon began testing.
 The team intended to use the cars in the 2015 United SportsCar Championship, starting at the 24 Hours of Daytona.
 The cars were uncompetitive during the race, and both cars failed to reach the finish.
 The #1 car managed to complete 389 laps to the winners 740, but the #2 car managed only 50.

 Following the disappointment of Daytona, Extreme Speed Motorsport decided to take time to test the car further, opting to race the older HPD ARX-03b at Sebring.
 The team remained unsatisfied with the car, and chose to replace them with the Ligier JS P2.
 Daytona remains the only race outing of the ARX-04.
-HPD continued to test and develop the car, to try and resolve aerodynamic problems and improve its performance.
+HPD continued to test and develop the car, to try to resolve aerodynamic problems and improve its performance.

 The ARX-04 was also entered into the 2015 Pikes Peak International Hillclimb, with Justin Wilson assigned to drive the car.
 However, reliability issues meant that the car was unable to drive in the event.